serendipity-dev/openldap-alpine-docker/README.md

 distributed directory information services over an Internet Protocol (IP) network.

 This image is based on Alpine Linux and OpenLDAP.
+This is a fork from the original image available at https://github.com/gitphill/ldap-alpine from Phill Garrett (https://github.com/gitphill).

 ## Customisation